eleanor-clifford/.config/README.md

-  --no-firefox          don't install firefox theme --no-vimrc            don't install vimrc --minimal-vimrc       install minimal vim (no plugins) --no-fish             don't set fish as the default config --update              update configurations without installing or symlinking
+  --no-firefox          don't install firefox theme --no-vimrc            don't install vimrc --minimal-vimrc       install minimal vim (no plugins) --no-fish             don't set fish as the default config (default is to ask) --wallpapers          install nonfree wallpapers (default is to ask) --update              update configurations without installing or symlinking
                         anything.
 Can also be used without reverting to before the last use.